alaudet/raspi-sump/docs/install.md

     tail -f 'waterlevel-20230523.csv'

-# Making Line Charts of Sump Activity
+# Generate Line Charts of Sump Activity

 You can automate the creation of charts at 15 minute intervals with systemd for later viewing on the pi webserver which will be configured later in this document.
+The first time it runs your webchart folder directory will be automatically created.

     systemctl --user start rsumpwebchart.timer
     systemctl --user enable rsumpwebchart.timer